 To truly pull the best sound from your instrument and your technique, you must give yourself the tools you need to succeed.
 Throughout history, the violin bow has been the conduit through which the musician communicates their artistry to the instrument.
 An intentionally designed, carefully crafted bow is the key to ultimate enjoyment and effortless expression.
-At each station along your path to mastery, the right violin bow supports and frees you to be your best.
+At each station along your path to mastery, the right bow supports and frees you to be your best.

 Although violin bows have historically been made using Pernambuco, a now-endangered wood, CodaBow carbon fiber bows have opened the door for intentional bow design with a pedagogical approach.
-If you are considering the difference between a carbon fiber bow versus a wood bow, continue reading so you can make the right investment in your musicianship.
+If you are considering the difference between a carbon fiber bow versus a wood violin bow, continue reading so you can make the right investment in your musicianship.

 - Weight: Most players prefer a standard bow weight of 58-62 grams.
 When a general range is not enough, a precisely engineered carbon fiber violin bow that weighs exactly what you want it to is needed.